The Bowflex Max Trainer is an extremely popular exercise machine, giving you the benefits of an elliptical and a stepper

 Compared to the company's other popular machine, the TreadClimber, the Max Trainers are much more affordable and more compact.

 All four are very compact, about half the length of a traditional elliptical machine, so they are ideal for smaller gym spaces.

 All of the models have a sleek, modern-looking design inspired by race cars and motorcycles, so they are very unlike your typical elliptical trainer.

 Depending on your tastes that can be a good or a bad thing.
 We personally like the way these look as it makes them more appealing, and they certainly stand out from the crowd.

-Let's take a look at all four Max Trainers...
+Let's take a look at all of the Max Trainers...